 Proof of parts (4) and (5).
-Using the coordinate system described in Section \ref{CoordinateSystem} and Figure \ref{ProofTheorem1Part5Part6} we can see that the points in the first right-up of the ladder are of the form $F_{k}F_{i}$ where $F_{k}$ is fixed and the points in the second right-up are of the form $F_{k+j}F_{i}$ where $F_{k+j}$ is fixed.
+Using the coordinate system described in Section \ref{CoordinateSystem} and Figure \ref{ProofTheorem1Part5Part6} we can see that the points in the first parallel side (the right-up) of the ladder are of the form $F_{k}F_{i}$ where $F_{k}$ is fixed and the points in the second parallel side are of the form $F_{k+j}F_{i}$ where $F_{k+j}$ is fixed.
 Therefore, the points in the $r$-th rungs are $F_{k}F_{r}$, $F_{k+1}F_{r}$, $F_{k+2}F_{r}, \dots$, $F_{k+j}F_{r}$.
-To prove part (4) we first note that the length of any rung is given by $F_{k+j}F_{r}-F_{k}F_{r}=F_{r}(F_{k+j}-F_{k})$ where $F_{k+j}-F_{k}$ is the length of the first rung.
-The proof of part (5) follows by adding the points of a rung.
+To prove Part (4) we first note that the length of any rung is given by $F_{k+j}F_{r}-F_{k}F_{r}=F_{r}(F_{k+j}-F_{k})$ where $F_{k+j}-F_{k}$ is the length of the first rung.
+The proof of Part (5) follows by adding the points of a rung.
 Thus,